-Suunto's Reduced Gradient Bubble Model (RGBM), utilized in the Suunto D4i, predicts both dissolved and free gas in the blood and tissues of divers.
+Suunto's Reduced Gradient Bubble Model (RGBM), utilized in the Suunto D6i, predicts both dissolved and free gas in the blood and tissues of divers.
 It is a significant advance on the classic Haldane models, which do not predict free gas.
 The advantage of Suunto RGBM is additional safety through its ability to adapt to a variety of situations and dive profiles.
+The Suunto D6i allows you to choose between a traditional Recommended Safety Stop and Deep Stops.
+Deep Stops are safety stops that occur deeper than traditional stops, with the purpose of minimizing microbubble formation.